G-Schumacher44/ecom_sales_data_generator/README.md

 - CLI runner, Pytest test suite, and optional big/mess audit extensions
 - Designed for SQL project demos, portfolio datasets, and analytics onboarding

----

-## ✨ Key Simulation Features

-This generator goes beyond simple row creation by simulating a complete, interconnected e-commerce ecosystem.

-- **Full Sales Funnel**: Models the entire customer journey from browsing to purchase.
-It generates a large volume of `shopping_carts` and then "converts" a small, configurable percentage into `orders`, realistically simulating cart abandonment.
-- **Time-Aware Customer Behavior**: Simulates customer return visits over a one-year period.
-The likelihood of a repeat purchase is tied to `loyalty_tier`, and the time between visits is randomized, creating rich data for cohort analysis.
-- **Dynamic Returns**: The number of returns is not fixed but is generated as a percentage of total orders, ensuring that return volumes scale realistically with sales.
-- **Contextual Messiness**: The messiness engine can inject not just random noise but also contextual issues, like biased return reasons based on product category or seasonal sales spikes during holiday months.
-- **Channel-Specific Behavior**: Models distinct customer behavior based on their acquisition channel (`signup_channel`), influencing their purchase frequency, return rates, and even product category preferences.
-- **Earned Customer Value**: Customer `loyalty_tier` and `clv_bucket` are not pre-assigned but are calculated and "earned" based on their cumulative spending over time, creating a realistic progression of customer value.
-- **Long-Tail Churn & Reactivation**: The simulation now includes logic for long-term customer churn and a configurable probability for dormant customers to reactivate after a long period, adding valuable edge cases for analysis.

 <details>
 <summary> ⏯️ Quick Start</summary>